Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 Although the \gems framework is introduced in the two-player zero-sum (2P-ZS) setting for clarity, the same principles extend naturally to the $n$-player general-sum (NP-GS) case.
-The amortized generator, Monte-Carlo rollouts, and bandit oracle remain intact; only the meta-game formulation generalizes.
+The amortized generator, Monte Carlo rollouts, and bandit oracle remain intact; only the meta-game formulation generalizes.

 In an $n$-player game, each player $p \in \{1,\dots,n\}$ maintains a meta-strategy $\sigma_t^{(p)}$.
 To evaluate player $p$’s $i$-th policy against the joint strategy of all other players, $\Sigma_t^{-p}$, \gems reuses a single batch of shared game rollouts and computes an importance-weighted estimate: